- Mechanism of Salt Rejection in Membrane Desalination

 Membranes for fuel cells

-A proton conducting membranes is at the heart of fuel cells of PEFC type.
-At present Nafion is the benchmark membranes material that combines high chemical stability and good proton conductivity.
-Nafion is composed of elongated polymeric micelles that can be aligned to enhance conductivity in the required direction, as well as stability and selectivity of Nafion.
+A proton conducting membrane is at the heart of fuel cells of PEFC type.
+At present, Nafion is the benchmark membranes material that combines high chemical stability and good proton conductivity.
+Nafion is composed of elongated polymeric micelles that can be aligned to enhance conductivity in the required direction, as well as stability and selectivity of the membrane.
 We study various fundamental questions related to Nafion structure and its alignment using theoretical modeling and structural characterization methods, especially, surface-sensitive.
-Presently, in collaboration with Prof. Y. Tsur we explore embedding Nafion in nanopores of solid porous membranes, which serve as a template for aligning Nafion micelles.
+In particular, we have found that Nafion with elongated polymeric micelles aligned in the through-membrane direction has enhanced proton conductivity.
+In collaboration with Prof. Y. Tsur we explored embedding Nafion in nanopores of solid porous membranes, which served as a template for aligning Nafion micelles.
+Presently, we explore how to fabricate Nafion membrane with through-plane aligned micelles using electrospinning technique combined with the following physical folding of the prepared nanofiber mat.
+We are attempting to develop a stable and competitive membrane with micelles aligned in the through-membrane direction.

 Alignment of Nafion micelles next to different surfaces and interfaces (after Bass et al., 2011)